patsoffice/aliasman/README.md

 ## Installing

+### Directly From GitHub

-Installing Aliasman is easy.
+Installing aliasman is easy.
 First, use `go get` to install the latest version of the application from GitHub.
 This command will install the `aliasman` executable in the Go path:

-    go get -u github.com/aliasman/cmd/aliasman
+    go get -u github.com/patsoffice/aliasman

+The above command requires a working [Go compiler installed](https://golang.org/doc/install).

+### Homebrew

+    brew tap patsoffice/tools
+    brew install aliasman

 ## Configuring